ajayvarghese2000/CCC-ProjectDocs/README.md

 The drone is fitted with a range of sensors such as, a geiger counter, gas detector, temperature sensors, particulates detector and, thermal and object detection cameras.
 All of which will feed data back to a central server which can then be viewed by the user though the dashboard.

 They can then use this data to plan an effective response strategy for the situation at hand.
-The drone will give them all they data about what parts are the most dangerous, what parts are fine which will all without endangering the user themselves.
+The drone will give them all they data about what parts are the most dangerous, what parts are fine all without endangering the user themselves.

 ----